guytet/libvirt-k8s/README.md

 <br>

 #### On worker node(s)
-Copy the `kubeadm join` command from the previous step, login to to the workner nodes and run the command as root.
+Copy the `kubeadm join` command from the previous step, login to to the worker nodes and run the command as root.
 ___

 <br>